SumoLogic/sumologic-documentation/docs/manage/partitions/run-search-against-partition.md

 When creating your own indexes (user-created, non-system indexes), you cannot lead with an underscore (`_`).
 This is reserved only for system indexes.
 :::

 If your search query scans both your own indexes and Sumo Logic indexes starting with an underscore (`_`), you'll only see your own indexes in the results.
-System indexes would be ignored, and you'd see an error stating: `System indexes with alias names have been excluded from the results of the query`.
+System indexes would be ignored, and you'd see a warning stating: `System indexes with alias names have been excluded from the results of the query`.

 ### Limitations